 Lagos, Nigeria, 19 March 2018: Heritage Bank Plc, Nigeria’s most innovative banking service provider, has achieved the Information Security Management Re-Certification from International Standards OrganisationÂ (ISO).

-This certification also is known as the ISO 27001: 2013 is part of the ISO 27000 family of standards which helps organizations keep information assets secure.
-The certification was achieved on the heels of the bank’s drive to revolutionize the banking sector’s digital experience with Octopus, by putting in place a systematic approach to managing sensitive organizational information, ensuring it remains seamless, secure and available.
+This certification also is known as the ISO 27001: 2013 is part of the ISO 27000 family of standards which helps organisations keep information assets secure.
+The certification was achieved on the heels of the bank’s drive to revolutionize the banking sector digital experience with Octopus, by putting in place a systematic approach to managing sensitive organisational information, ensuring it remains seamless, secure and available.

-The Octopus platform owes numerous benefits to the users, thereby enable small businesses to key into electronic payment systems easily, efficient collections, social integration, retention strategy, bills payment, mobile virtual top-up, funds transfer, balance inquiry, movie showtime, news.
+The Octopus platform owes numerous benefits to the users, thereby enable small businesses key into electronic payment system easily, efficient collections, social integration, retention strategy, bills payment, mobile virtual top-up, funds transfer, balance enquiry, movie showtime, news.

 With the introduction of Octopus, the ISO 27001: 2013 Information Security Management Re-Certification is proof of the Bank’s demonstrated ability to consistently provide products and services that give service consumers and customers an easily recognizable security hallmark.